-With the switch or lens in its central position, the light functions as a courtesy light and illuminates when the front doors are opened.
+With the lens in its central position, the light functions as a courtesy light and illuminates when the front doors are opened.
+Once the front doors are closed, the courtesy light goes out after approx. 15 seconds.

-When the front doors are closed, the courtesy light extinguishes after approx. 20 seconds or immediately after the ignition is switched on.
+The interior light extinguishes immediately when the ignition is switched on.